globau/slack-firefox-community/README.md

-# Slack-Reddit
+# Slack-Firefox-Community

-Consumes a subreddit's RSS feed and generates Slack messages formatted nicer than Slack's RSS application.
+Pull posts from various community forums vis RSS and notify a Slack channel.